Seattle's Child

 Things to remember

-Here are 5 places to go on a wildflower hike to find lupine around the Seattle area:
+Here are five places to go on a wildflower hike to find lupine around the Seattle area:

-Take a wildflower hike through rows and rows of lupine.
+Take a wildflower hike through rows and rows of lupine Van Lierop Park .
 Watch for wild animals within the plants.
 Photo by Jasmin Thankachen

 Van Lierop Park

-What to know: You don’t want to miss these beautiful fields of lupine.
+What to know: Van Lierop Park in Puyallup opened in 2015 in the former location of Van Lierop Bulb Farm.
 Walk the paved path surrounded by rows and rows of lupine.
-Bring your bike or scooter, the path is perfect for learning to ride a bike and for seasoned riders too.
-The fields have paths within them so that families can walk through and take pictures, but watch your step, little fledglings are learning to fly and one may land right on your shoe (like it did with my son)!
+This is a casual stroll –Ā not a hike –Ā and as long as there are not too many walkers,Ā the path is fine for learning to ride a bike or scooter.Ā The fields of flowers have paths through them so that families can walk through and take pictures.
+Do watch your step, little fledglings are learning to fly in the fields, and one may land right on your shoe (like it did with my son)!

 Address: 7999-7529 134th Ave E, Puyallup, WA 98372